Last Light

 Weekly health report Mondays 9am

-The weekly health report runs regardless of mode — it's useful either way.
+The weekly health report runs regardless of mode, and it's useful either way.